zyayoung/Awesome-Video-LLMs/Readme.md

 ## Datasets 💾🌐

-The following datasets is used in our training.
+The following datasets are used in our training.

 | Dataset                                                                                                                                        | Task Domain                             | Scale |
 | :--------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------- | :---: |